slackpanos/SlackOnly-Docs/README.md

     a number of ways to get slpkg.
 Python users can install slpkg using the "pip" command.
 [SlackBuilds.org][1] users can run the "sbopkg" command to install slpkg.
-To install from source, refer to the [slpkg README][11] for more information.
+To install from source, refer to the slpkg README for more information.
 A binary package can be downloaded from the slpkg home page and be installed with the "installpkg" command.

+    The README can be found [here](https://gitlab.com/dslackw/slpkg/blob/master/README.rst).

-    For simplicity we will download the binary package from the slpkg [Release Page][12] and install it as root using the "installpkg"
+    For simplicity we will download the binary package from the slpkg SourceForge page and install it as root using the "installpkg" command.

-    command:
+    The slpkg SourceForge page can be found [here](https://sourceforge.net/projects/slpkg/files/binary/).

     > root@localhost:~# installpkg slpkg*_dsw.t?z